Haarlem/digitale-waardepapieren/README.md

 # Digitale Waardepapieren

-pot : proof of technology tests - deprecated poc : (basic) proof of concept - work in progress
+pot : proof of technology tests - deprecated poc : (basic) proof of concept using discipl-core